 7. Read Christ-Centered Books

-Reading Christ-centered literature can’t give you all the answers to growing in wisdom.
-But it will assist you in learning about the life of Jesus, His work, and His suffering.
+Reading literature centered on Christ can’t give you all the answers to growing in wisdom.
+But it will assist you in learning about the things of the Lord’s life, His work, and His suffering.
 It allows you to strengthen your faith in Him.

-To grow in wisdom, you must be careful, as Christ-centered books are not all created equal.
+To grow in spiritual wisdom, you need to be careful, as some books about Christ are not good or true.
 Learn how to distinguish those that teach knowledge and understanding of God.

 There are plenty of Christian books that will help you understand the life of Jesus.
 These will strengthen your faith, improve your walk with Him, and develop wisdom.